 As a gesture of good will, due to the difficulties that many of you have had with your heating and hot water recently and the inconvenience this has caused, we will take full responsibility for the upkeep and maintenance of your heating system for the remainder of the winter, until the end of April 2017.
 At this time we will review the system again and explain what will happen with the maintenance contract of your heating system from May 2017 onwards.

-If you haven’t already, don’t forget to book in your free heating system test with Aaron Heating Services before the 28 February 2017.
+If you haven’t already, don’t forget to book in your free heating system test with Aaron Heating Services.
 Appointments can be made by calling Aaron Heating Services urgently on 01473 835153 between 8.00am and 5.00pm, Monday to Friday.

-To help you to use the heating controls in your home correctly, we have created a video and a simple user guide giving you step-by-step instructions.
+To help you to use the heating controls in your home correctly, we have created a simple user guide giving you step-by-step instructions.
 Please see ‘heating and hot water’ section above.

 Buying back your home

 We remain committed to providing you with the quality home you were promised.
 However, due to the defects in your home and the inconvenience this has caused you, we have agreed in principle to buy back your property – should you wish to sell it to us.
 Letters and FAQs have been sent to all shared-owners and freeholders outlining our offer.
-We understand you may well have more questions, but at this stage we are asking anyone interested in selling their home to us to register their interest by Monday 6 March 2017.
-You can do this by e-mailing email@example.com
+Please be aware, this is a time-limited offer and we would urge you get in touch asap if you have decided you would like to sell your home back to us.
+You can do this by e-mailing firstname.lastname@example.org